 If the voltage at the DC input terminals exceeds 16.5V for 12V versions or 33V for 24V versions, the inverter will be shut down temporarily.
-Buzzer alarm will be sounded.
-The GREEN "Power ON" LED (2) will remain lighted.
+The Status LED (2) will turn ORANGE and there will be buzzer alarm.
 The GREEN indicator light on the GFCI will be OFF.
 The unit will be reset automatically when the voltage drops down to < 16.5V for 12V versions and to < 33V for 24V versions.